floref/core/README.md

 While in debug, inside an IDE the flow definition can be also seen by hovering over the flow instance.

+## Future functionalities
+1. Add transactionality to the flow using an embedded key value database like RocksDB or SQLite.

 ## License
 Licensed under Apache License 2.0. <br>
 Contains bundled the following Apache License 2.0 licensed libraries:
  - [MJson](https://bolerio.github.io/mjson/) for JSON read/write.
  - Spring JCL for logging wrapper - by Juergen Hoeller.

+TODO: Create a console like tool that can be used while the process is started :
+     input: a method:reference and the output will be all the flows using it in topological sort order from the least dependent

+2. Posibilitate extindere annotare cu anotarea user-ului pentru a avea alte nume sau parametrii predefiniti:
+Meta annotation definition:
+@Target(ElementType.METHOD)
+@Retention(RetentionPolicy.RUNTIME)
+@FlowVar
+public @interface MyVar {
+    @AliasFor(annotation = FlowVar.class, attribute = "id")
+    String id();
+}